burrima/sysutil/README.md

 #### Install Language Servers (LSP)

-Code navigation (go-to-definition etc), as well as auto-completion and code-refactoring is now possible in Vim through the Language Server Protocol.
+Code navigation (go-to-definition etc), as well as auto-completion and code-refactoring is possible in Vim through the Language Server Protocol.
 There is - at the time being - heavy activity ongoing on this topic.
 So, I decided for a simple, easy to install and still flexible solution: The ALE plugin comes already with support for Language Servers.
 It is maybe not the most